This post may contain affiliate links. See my disclosure policy.

 To store: Once the smoked corned beef has cooled to room temperature, wrap the slices tightly in plastic wrap or place them in a ziplock bag.
 Refrigerate for 3 to 4 days.

-To freeze: If you don’t plan on eating the corned beef right away, wrap the slices tightly in plastic or aluminum foil and freeze for 1 to 2 months.
+To freeze: If you don’t plan on eating the corned beef right away, wrap the slices tightly in plastic or aluminum foil and store in the freezer for 1 to 2 months.

 Frequently asked questions